Vision-Action Policy 2025-2026

 DINOv2 self-supervised vision

-Same flow matching decoder as v2, but DINOv2 ViT-S/14 replaces ViT-Tiny.
-Self-supervised spatial features encode where objects are, not just what they are.
-384d embeddings, 256 tokens per camera.
-Smoother, more generalizable.
+I kept the same flow matching decoder as v2, but DINOv2 ViT-S/14 replaces ViT-Tiny.
+Self-supervised spatial features encode where objects are, not only what they are.
+384d embeddings and 256 tokens per camera.
+The result is smoother and generalizes better.

 PRANA v1